-- Meeting Quorum: Quorum is established at a physical MPI Forum meeting when more than $^{2}/{3}$ of OOE organizations have registered for that meeting. - Individual Ballot Quorum: Quorum is established for an individual ballot when more than 3/4 of IMOVE organizations at the meeting cast a vote (vs. abstain).
-The number of IMOVE organizations is counted at the beginning of each ballot.
+- Meeting Quorum: Quorum is established at a physical MPI Forum meeting when more than 2/3 of OOE organizations have registered for that meeting. - Individual Ballot Quorum: Quorum is established for an individual ballot when more than 3/4 of IMOVE organizations at the meeting cast a vote (vs. abstain).
+The number of IMOVE organizations is counted at the beginning of each ballot. - Draft Specification: An unofficial version of the MPI Standard to be released roughly annually.
+The Draft Specification contains everything the MPI Forum has voted into the next version of the MPI Standard.
+The subsequent official version of the MPI Standard is not guaranteed to remain backward compatible with any Draft Specifications that preceded it, but is intended to allow implementors and users an opportunity to investigate new features before the next full version of the MPI Standard is available.
+The Draft Specification does not require an additional ratification vote by the MPI Forum (the votes to include a proposal in the MPI Standard are considered sufficient).